Stress Anxiety, and Health

 Appreciate the nature and function of social support and how it influences stress appraisal, coping response and illness outcomes.

-Demonstrate an understanding of the link between emotional expression and it’s influence on stress appraisal, coping response and illness outcomes.
+Demonstrate an understanding of the link between interpretation and emotional expression and its influence on stress appraisal, coping response and illness outcomes (physical and psychological).

 Teaching and Learning Strategy